MIT-LCP/gcp-physionet-data/datathon/organizer/README.md

 project (`physionet-auditing`), we must upload the data to the data hosting project.

 Call the `upload_all_data.sh` script to upload all four datasets.
+The script should be called from this directory due to the relative paths of the bqschemas and such.
+Call as follows: `./scripts/upload_all_data.sh`

 This script does, for each dataset (mimiciii_demo, mimiciii_clinical, mimiciii_notes, eICU):
 - create a bucket
 - upload zipped csvs to bucket
 - create bigquery dataset